YannHautier/NutNetStabilityScaleUp/README.md

 **varpart_All_prod.csv**: Diversity, aynchrony and stability data at the local and larger spatial scale under unmanipulated control and fertilizaed condition.

+**varpart_All_LRR_prod.csv**: Log response ratio (LRR) of diversity, aynchrony and stability data at the local and larger spatial scale under unmanipulated control and fertilizaed condition.

 **Bivariate_analyses.r**: Script to run the bivariate analyses.

 **SEM_analyses.r**: Script to run the Structural Equation Model (SEM) analyses.